nicholasdower/marj/README.md

 - [GoodJob](https://github.com/bensheldon/good_job)
 - [Solid Queue](https://github.com/basecamp/solid_queue)

-Any of these is likely to work well for you, assuming it supports your RDBMS.
+Any of these which support your RDBMS are likely to work well for you.

 But you may find each to be more featureful and complex than what you require.

-Marj aims to provide a database-backed ActiveJob queueing backend which works with MySQL, PostgreSQL and SQLite and provides minimal features, configuration and backend-specific APIs.
+Marj aims to be a minimal alternative.

+## Goals

+To be the database-backend ActiveJob queueing backend with:
+- The simplest setup
+- The fewest configuration options
+- The fewest features
+- The fewest backend-specific APIs
+- The fewest lines of code

+## Features

+Marj supports and has been tested on MySQL, PostgreSQL and SQLite.

-Marj has following features:
+It provides the following features:
 - Enqueued jobs are written to the database.
 - Enqueued jobs can be queried, executed and discarded.
-- Executed jobs are either re-enqueued or discarded, depending on the result.
+- Executed jobs are re-enqueued or discarded, depending on the result.

+## Missing Features

-It does have the following features:
+Marj does not provide the following features:
-- Automatic job execution
+- Automatic job execution - query and execute jobs wherever you like
-- Concurrent job execution
+- Concurrent job execution - use one thread or one thread per queue
-- Job timeouts
+- Job timeouts - timeouts are easy to add to your job classes (see below)
-- Observability
+- Observability - expose metrics via job callbacks (see below)
-- A user interace
+- A user interace - See [Mission Control](https://github.com/basecamp/mission_control-jobs)

+## API

 Marj relies on existing ActiveJob APIs, for example: